 Overview of Auto Discovery service architecture

 Memorystore for Memcached exposes the Auto Discovery service using a discovery endpoint.
 The discovery endpoint is a dedicated IP address for your instance that returns a current list of nodes in your Memcached instance.
 Every Memorystore for Memcached instance has a unique discovery endpoint.
+Once the instance is created, the IP address of the discovery endpoint does not change.

 To get the instance's Auto Discovery information, you query the discovery endpoint.
 The discovery endpoint returns the following information: